The 5 Biggest Mistakes People Make When Buying a New Phone

 Being Overly Concerned with Brand Names

 Coming in at number two, we’ve got branding.
-We all know the big names on the mobile market, the iPhones, the Samsung Galaxys.
-But sticking only to those big name manufacturers will meaning spending a lot more.
+We all know the big names on the mobile market, the iPhone, and the Samsung Galaxy line.
+But sticking only to those big name manufacturers will mean spending a lot more.